-Let’s think about the possibilities for your business of making this change in the way you do things by looking at the pros and cons of using a cloud service and the cost related issues as they relate to the two main players in the accounting software space, MYOB and Xero.
+Let’s think about the possibilities for your business of making this change in the way you do things by looking at the pros and cons of using cloud service and the cost related issues as they relate to the two main players in the accounting software space, MYOB and Xero.

 You will notice that a number of items turn up listed in both the pros and cons lists.
 That’s because it may be influenced by your particular circumstances.
-For instance cost may be either a pro or a con for you depending on your size of operation.
+For instance, cost may be either a pro or a con for you depending on your size of operation.
 You may find or think of other issues related to getting cloud bound, but it will provide you with a general guideline for thinking about its feasibility.

-You can access a cloud based record system from home, from abroad, from your mobile devices.
+You can access a cloud-based record system from home, from abroad, from your mobile devices.
 Effectively, whenever you want to look at something, if you have Internet access then it is available to you.
-While it is possible you could do this on your existing system with various configurations or access methods, using a cloud based system reduces the amount of technology involved, and increases the speed of access.
+While it is possible you could do this on your existing system with various configurations or access methods, using a cloud-based system reduces the amount of technology involved, and increases the speed of access.

-In our case as an example, clients who call to ask us a question regarding their business usually need, or would appreciate, a quick response.
+In our case as an example, clients who call to ask us a question regarding their business usually need or would appreciate a quick response.
 If that client is using a cloud service we can immediately access their most up-to-date information to help form a decision.
 There is no need for files to be emailed back and forth, or otherwise sent to us.
 If you keep your records up-to-date we can immediately get an accurate picture what is happening in the business.

-Generally cloud services are cheaper than purchasing an off-the-shelf accounting software package and paying a continuing maintenance fee to keep it current with changes to regulations, rates, tax laws etc. But be aware – if you have multiple companies the cost could end up being substantially more (check the “Long term issues” information in the Cons section).
+Generally, cloud services are cheaper than purchasing an off-the-shelf accounting software package and paying a continuing maintenance fee to keep it current with changes to regulations, rates, tax laws etc. But be aware – if you have multiple companies the cost could end up being substantially more (check the “Long term issues” information in the Cons section).

 As improvements and updates are made to the software by the cloud service provider there is nothing for you to do.
 The improvements are installed on the system and simply become available to you.